 This course provides the students with an overview of the field of visualization and its basic principles and methods.
 The course includes basic concepts of visualization and typical preprocessing methods for the input data.
 Then, we introduce typical visualizations, based on the type and dimensionality of the input data.
 Students are acquainted with typical interaction techniques for data manipulation.
 An intrinsic part of this course is the practical exercise: within the seminars, the students get in touch with several visualization tools and libraries, which they use for designing and developing their own visualization project.

 This course extends the knowledge of students in visualization by introducing the research in visualizations with applications in different domains.
 Students are informed about the main visualization research fields: information visualization, visual analytics, and scientific visualization.
 These fields will be demonstrated on real application scenarios from different fields – medical, molecular, security visualization, web-based scalable visualization, visual data science, machine learning in visualization, etc. These topics will be introduced by invited speakers – experts in these specific domains.

-Within the seminars, students are accustomed with the whole visualization workflow: from getting accustomed with the data domain and user requirements, design of the corresponding visualization tool and its implementation, to its final presentation.
+Within the seminars, students are accustomed to the whole visualization workflow: from familiarizing with the data domain and specifying user requirements, designing the corresponding visualizations and their implementation, to their final presentation.